-I hope everyone has already recorded his or her score for the DES before reading this follow-up blog.
+I hope you have already recorded your score for the Dissociative Experiences Scale (DES) before reading this follow-up blog.

 If you haven’t yet taken the DES, please do so before reading any further.